flintproject/Flint/doc/JOSS/paper.md

 as Microsoft Windows, Apple's macOS, and Linux with GTK.
 For the simplest usage, its graphical user interface runs a simulation of a given model with only two steps; open the model file, and select the Run button.
-Running simulations at the command line is also supported, although only a limited number of the functions are available in the command line interface.
+Running simulations at the command line is also supported, although only a limited number of functions are available in the command line interface.
 The simulator delegates the task of displaying the output to gnuplot [@gnuplot_2017].